 MPLS Training and resources

-The MPLS Division offers a range of generic graduate training, together with information and provision for Enterprise and Public Engagement (through Oxford Sparks).
-The MPLS Training Framework was created to provide guidance and support in deciding which training is appropriate at which stage of the DPhil.
+The MPLS Division offers a range of generic graduate training, together with information and provision for Enterprise and Public Engagement with Research (PER).
+The MPLS Graduate Training Framework was created to provide guidance and support in deciding which training is appropriate at which stage of the DPhil.